nickolasclarke/cv/README.md

 - **[Weave Grid](https://www.weavegrid.com)** San Francisco, CA: June 2019 - Aug 2019

-  - **Product & Strategy Intern**: Assist CEO and CTO to refine and build MVP product for electric vehicle fleet charging optimization.
+  - **Product & Strategy Graduate Intern**: Assist CEO and CTO to refine and build MVP product for electric vehicle fleet charging optimization.
 Write proposals for utility pilot projects, institutional grants, and accelerators.

 - **[QLEAR.io](http://www.qlear.io/)** Shanghai, China: Aug 2016 - June 2018

-  - **Head of Product**: Product Manager for the QLEAR IoT Platform, in charge of product roadmap / strategy, overseeing software development teams and development cycle, as well as representing QLEAR in media and industry events.
+  - **Head of Product**: Product Manager for the QLEAR SaaS IoT Platform for monitoring and optimizing indoor air quality and energy usage in commercial/retail buildings across dozens of countries and four continents with thousands of connected IoT devices.
+Responsible for the product roadmap / strategy, overseeing software development teams and development, as well as representing QLEAR in media and industry events.

 - **[Henry Luce Foundation](http://www.hluce.org/lsprogram.aspx)** Kunming, China: June 2015 - August 2016

   - **Henry Luce Scholar / Project Manager**: Project Manager for anerobic digestion pilot using local foodwaste to produce bio-methane and organic fertilizer for local public transportation and agriculture.
-Developed in partnership with Yunnan Normal University.
+Developed in partnership with [Yunnan Normal University](https://lx.ynnu.edu.cn/English/About/About_YNNU.htm).

 - **[Lucid](https://lucidconnects.com/)** Oakland, CA: January 2014 - May 2015